 - Educational Disparity and Inequity

 - Educational Technology

 - Policy and Political Analysis

 - Social Studies Education

-Regardless of the methods employed or topics addressed in a manuscript, priority will be given to those that: (a) appear to have the greatest potential interest to the widest range of FERA members, (b) appear to be generalizable (or transferable) beyond the sample and context used in the study, (c) employ rigorous research methods, and (d) have clear implications for educational practice or educational research.
+Regardless of the methods employed or topics addressed in a manuscript, priority will be given to those that: (a) appear to have the greatest potential interest to the widest range of FERA members, (b) employ rigorous, cutting-edge, and/or high quality research/analytical methods, and (c) have clear implications for educational practice or educational research.

-Manuscript submissions are only accepted electronically.
-Please send an attached file in DOC/DOCX format to the editor; please include all graphics and tables associated with the file.
+Manuscript submissions are accepted electronically.
+Typically, manuscripts should not exceed 7000 words inclusive of tables, figures, and references.
+Please send manuscripts in an attached file in DOC/DOCX format to the editor; please include all graphics and tables associated with the file.

 The name, affiliation, email, mailing address, and telephone number of the author(s) should be prepared on a separate title page, and only on this page, to ensure anonymity in the reviewing process.
 An abstract of 100-200 words should be included on another separate page.
 Language and format must conform to the most recent Publication Manual of the American Psychological Association.
 Any manuscript not formatted according to APA style (6th edition) will be immediately returned by the Editor.
 Material that has been published elsewhere or is being considered for such publication will not be considered by FJER.

-All communications should be addressed to the Executive Editor Albert D. Ritzhaupt: email@example.com.
+All communications should be addressed to the Executive Editor Jennifer R. Wolgemuth, email@example.com.